 These are my current favorite brands of supplements:

 - Standard Process

 For me, personally, I tailor my supplementation individually, day to day, based on how I feel and what kind of workout I have planned.

 However, for most people, logistical constraints make that unrealistic.

-Therefore, many people will benefit from having a once-a-week prep day, where they sort all of their supplements for the week ahead in one fell swoop.
+Therefore, many men will benefit from having a once-a-week prep day, where they sort all of their bodybuilding supplements for the week ahead in one fell swoop.

 Tip: one of the best, and fastest, ways to do your once-a-week supplement organizing is to use cupcake trays to quickly sort pills.
 Then when you’re finished, you can simply take the pills from each tin and store them into an individual snack baggie… and you’re good-to-go.